 Peugeot 5008 review - Practicality, comfort and boot space

-The Peugeot 5008 is just over 4.64m long and 1.84m wide, which means it’s a little smaller than the Skoda Kodiaq - it’s slightly shorter too, at 1.65m high.
-The Peugeot’s wheelbase is longer than the Skoda’s, at 2.84m, although legroom in both is plentiful.
-One advantage the Skoda has is more headroom in the back.
+The 5008 is just over 4,641mm long and 1,844mm wide (2,098mm including mirrors), which means it’s a little smaller than the Kodiaq, and it’s slightly lower, too, at 1,646mm.
+The Peugeot’s wheelbase is longer than the Skoda’s, at 2,840mm, although legroom in both is plentiful.
+The Skoda has more headroom in the back, especially if you have a 5008 with a panoramic sunroof.

 Leg room, head room & passenger space

-In the middle row there are three individual seats, all with Isofix child seat mountings, and they slide and recline for maximum comfort.
-The seat bases are hard, but thanks to the 5008’s long wheelbase and flat floor, there’s a huge amount of knee room.
-Headroom is good, too, although the panoramic roof (standard on GT Line) robs middle seat passengers of some space.
+The middle row sets the 5008 apart from its closest rivals because there are three individual seats, all with Isofix child seat mountings, and they slide and recline for maximum comfort.
+Thanks to the 5008’s long wheelbase and flat floor, there’s a huge amount of knee room.
+We would prefer a bit more give in the hard seat base over longer journeys.

 Car group tests